-While the increased level of support planned for the Educational Facilities Program (\$550 million planned annually) provides much needed funding to address the significant needs of over 1,800 aging academic buildings and SUNY's vast infrastructure, the \$550 million planned for each of the next four years will be subject to annual appropriation by the Executive and the Legislature.
+While the increased level of support planned for the Educational Facilities Program (currently \$550 million planned annually) provides much needed funding to address the significant needs of over 1,800 aging academic buildings and SUNY's vast infrastructure, the \$550 million planned for each of the next four years will be subject to annual appropriation by the Executive and the Legislature.
 In addition, the planned level of support, as well as prior year unspent appropriations totaling \$2.6 billion, must be accommodated within annual spending limits established in future State Five-Year Capital Program and Financing Plans.
 Managing the disbursements associated with this level of appropriation, while meeting the annual spending limits requires careful monitoring and accurate modeling and predicting project disbursements to ensure minimal disruption to the capital program.

 Normally, the annual spending limits are directly influenced by the State's limited bonding capacity under the State Debt Reform Act of 2000.
-In response to the current COVID-19 pandemic and its impact on the State's finances, the State has suspended the restrictions imposed by the State Debt Reform Act and it is anticipated that the State will adjust its Enacted 2021-22 Capital Program and Financing Plan to reflect the changing economic conditions and projected impact of federal assistance.
+In response to the COVID-19 pandemic in 2020, and its impact on the State's finances, the State temporarily suspended the restrictions imposed by the State Debt Reform Act and adjusted its Enacted 2021-22 Capital Program and Financing Plan to reflect the changing economic conditions and projected impact of federal assistance.
+This assistance did provide the State with a surplus of funds to be considered for the 2022-23 budget negotiations and SUNY received an additional infusion of appropriations for existing renovations and new construction.
+The Enacted Capital Financing Plan for 2022-23 was adjusted accordingly and it is expected that it will be further amended quarterly.
+The Debt Reform Act was reinstated for the 2022-23 fiscal year.